ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * Are created **once** when the program/module starts.
 * Remain in memory until the program/module ends.
 * Live in a dedicated **static memory** area.
-* Are great for things like per-device state structures or lookup tables that are needed throughout the program’s lifetime.
+* Are great for things like per-device state structures or lookup tables that are needed throughout the program's lifetime.

 However, since they stick around, you must be careful in driver code shared, long-lived data can be accessed by multiple execution paths, so you may need locks or other synchronization to avoid conflicts.